Deklou/Enguage_Movement_Stat_Plugin/README.md

-Cobalt plugin for FE Engage that allows you to change the language and voices during game.
+Cobalt plugin for FE Engage that allows you to retrieve the current movement stat of a unit.